 Bathtub Gin & Co.
 (2205 2nd Ave #310, Seattle)

 This Seattle speakeasy is located in what was once a boiler room.
-The cozy space has warm old-fashioned decor and a small pine bar serving Prohibition-era cocktails and an extensive century-old liquor list, as well as a cozy little library for a night out in Seattle during the fall days. rain.
+The cozy space has warm, old-fashioned decor and a small pine bar serving Prohibition-era cocktails and an extensive list of age-old spirits, plus a cozy little library to enjoy a night out in Seattle during the days of rain.